ngomalalibo/stocktradingapp/README.md

 The Java application has been built using the Spring framework.
 The backend is a NoSQL MongoDB database hosted remotely on Atlas.

-The application retrieves current stock price information from the IEX Cloud service API and uses that information to manage client portfolios in real-time.
+The application retrieves current stockQuote price information from the IEX Cloud service API and uses that information to manage client portfolios in real-time.
 Clients can fund their accounts, buy & sell securities and view their portfolio details for a selected time period.

 The application has the following tests.
 All of which are currently passing.
 Security has been implemented and is being tested:
 Ten (10) Unit tests for the Database services (ServicesTest.java)